sheltermanager/asm3/doc/manual/options.rst

   that allows editing of the payments that were just created.
 This allows the user to generate an invoice/receipt or request payment by email, etc.

+* Allow requesting of signed paperwork when creating an adoption on the Move-Adopt an animal screen: If this option is enabled, a section will appear on the adopt an animal screen (after choosing a person) to allow a document template to be chosen and an email address.
+After the adopt button is clicked, the document will be generated and sent to that email for signature.

 * Allow overriding of the movement number on the Move menu screens: If turned on, the movement number field will be visible on all Move menu screens for the user to override.